Frequently Asked Questions

 Can you cut to custom shapes?

 Yes.
 The Multicam Celero Digital Cutter can be programmed to cut complex shapes from your artwork on a wide range of substrates up to 2" thick.
-For large-quantity press runs, we also offer conventional die cutting services on our Letterpress.
+We also offer custom laser cutting.
+For large-quantity press runs, we offer conventional die cutting services on our Letterpress.
 Choose from our large selection of house dies or create a custom die specific to your project.

 How do I get a high gloss effect on my printed product?